Cwarburg/Enron-network-analysis/index.md

 Our sentiment analysis remained consistently above zero largely because executive emails are engineered to sound reassuring—polite, upbeat, and solution-focused—even when discussing bad news.
 Any genuine anxiety is often couched in neutral jargon and diluted by averaging hundreds of messages each month, so isolated negative tones never drag the monthly mean far below neutral.
 Moreover, using a generic lexicon (TextBlob) means that corporate specific terms like “liability” or “restructuring” can register as neutral, and the method can’t capture irony or mid-message urgency.

 Our TF–IDF unigram and bigram analyses distilled each executive’s core subject matter—unigrams revealing broad domain areas like “trading,” “regulation,” or “energy,” and bigrams uncovering specific phrases such as “power authority” or “strategy meeting.”
 These term-frequency profiles confirmed the roles of our top hubs and highlighted where their focus lay, but they remain static snapshots.
-Without a temporal dimension or deeper phrase extraction, they can miss emerging topics or nuanced multi-word concepts, underscoring the need for rolling-window TF–IDF or dynamic topic modeling to capture the first ripples of a brewing crisis.
+Without a temporal dimension or deeper phrase extraction, they can miss emerging topics or nuanced multi-word phrases, underscoring the need for rolling-window TF–IDF or dynamic topic modeling to capture the first ripples of a brewing crisis.
 Also Lay’s terms center on strategy and compensation, underscoring his governance role.
 Skilling’s language is action-focused and immediate, reflecting his operational drive.
 Together, they highlight the contrast between high-level oversight and hands-on execution.
+Overall, the TF-IDF combined with unigrams and bigrams were unable to capture emerging crisis or signs of malfeasance as we had hoped.

 # Future Work